SAP-samples/teched2024-DA180/exercises/ex23/README.md

 12. Deselect the target table by clicking somewhere else in the editor field.
 The properties for the Transformation Flow will appear on the right-hand side.
 Set the business name to ***TF_SalesTransactions*** and the Load Type to ***Initial and Delta***.
 <br>![](images/00_00_0010.png)

-13. Save and deploy the Transformation Flow in the folder TECHED2024-DA180, afterward click on ***Run***.
+13. Save and deploy the Transformation Flow in the folder TECHED2024-DA180, afterwards click on ***Run***.
 <br>![](images/00_00_0011.png)

 14. Open the Data Integration Monitor to have a look at the Transformation Flow run.